 And there you have it!

-I love this little craft so much!
-I used the sharpie to write the date on the corner so I know just how old Sweet Pea was when we made this little ladybug.
-I believe I will frame it too.
-I love it that much!
+I love this little craft so much and I hope you do too!
+Write the date on the corner so you know how old your kid was when you made it together!

 Check Out These Fun Valentine’s Day Craft Ideas Too!

 - Pom Pom Love Bug Craft

 - Melted Bead Heart Suncatchers